 To make amendments in your eCommerce Supply Chain management, identify which of your suppliers are delaying the most.
-Figure out the ways where you can cut the cost of security check, internal inspection, ticketing, etc.
+Figure out the ways where you can cut the cost of security checks, internal inspection, ticketing, etc.

 2. Lower Shipping Cost and Delivery Time